Medical SEO: Improve Your Healthcare Website’s Rankings

 Does this mean you’re not able to rank on search engines like Google?
 No. Is it unlikely?
 Probably, if these evaluation guidelines are anything to go off.

-The first step to improving your E-A-T is to quite literally improve your E-A-T. Spend time to invest in your content writing, especially if it is a dominant feature of your website.
+The first step to improving your E-E-A-T is to quite literally improve your E-E-A-T. Spend time to invest in your content writing, especially if it is a dominant feature of your website.
 Take the time to seek out medical professionals, interview them if possible, and have them feature in your website’s content.

 When your content is good and backed by medical professionals, it also has the ability to attract quality links in a natural manner which is a core component to good SEO rankings.